parmentelat/asynciojobs/README.md

 # TODO

-## naming & packaging

-* do we want to rename engine into scenario ?
-* package a separate library `aiorch` - would make sense to at least take the name in pypi

 ## termination and re-run

-1. provide a means to tidy up jobs once the engine has run out.
-Typically we would have several jobs using the same ssh connection, and these need to be closed at some point.
-Something like `Engine.shutdown` sending `Job.co_shutdown()`, or similar...

- * Would it work to just send e.g. `co_shutdown()` on all jobs ?

 1. related: for the tests at least, and maybe also in practical life, if we create an engine that does not pass  `rain_check`, and so don't run orchestrate, then we'd need a means to garbage collect the pending coroutines

 1. also related: there is an intention in the code that one engine object can be run several times.
 Looks like this won't work as expected anymore, and it can be an issue in the context of reproducible research: we may/will want to run the same scenario object several times, don't we ?